 Even uttering the name of this Davines hair mask sounds appropriately like cooing.
 Wrap your head in clingfilm and sit in a hot bath after applying it if your hair is in a partularly bad way – which may well be the case if you've been bleaching it.

-Hairdressers may declare that they can JUST TELL when someone’s used a box dye, but with formulas improving constantly (Garnier’s Olia Midnight range contains 60% oils for optimum shine), we aren’t as certain of this as we once were.
+Hairdressers may declare that they can JUST TELL when someone’s used a box dye, but with formulas improving constantly (Garnier’s Olia Midnight range contains 60% oils for optimum shine), they can’t possibly be as certain of this as they once were – we definitely aren’t.

 Josh Wood Colour’s Rose Brunette – one of the latest shades in his semi-permanent Gloss collection – is touted as the type of colour that’s usually only available in salons.
 We favour this one in particular for anyone wanting to temporarily redden their hair with ease.

-One of the funner elements of lockdown was the enthusiasm with which we embraced unconventional but non-permanent hair colours.
-If the dreaded second wave is ever actualised, we’re taking inspiration from Lizzo and going green.
+One of the funner elements of lockdown is the enthusiasm with which people embrace unconventional but non-permanent hair colours – like green!

 While you may choose to get something like balayage (which garnered over 135,000 mentions during lockdown) done professionally, the large part of hair colour maintenance will always happen at home.
 Harriet Muldoon – Larry King’s Queen of Colour – references the Pureology Hydrate range as “the perfect balayage bestie,” but it protects all shades of colour-treated hair without picking favourites.